cea-hpc/modules/doc/source/module.rst

  aliases from *modulefiles* a **@** symbol is added within parenthesis next to their name.
 Aliases defined through a global or user specific module RC file are listed under the **global/user modulerc** section.

+ When colored output is enabled and a specific graphical rendition is defined for module *default* version, the **default** symbol is omitted and instead the defined graphical rendition is applied to the relative modulefile.
+When colored output is enabled and a specific graphical rendition is defined for module alias, the **@** symbol is omitted.
+The defined graphical rendition applies to the module alias name.
+See **MODULES_COLOR** and **MODULES_COLORS** sections for details on colored output.

 **aliases**